playcanvas/developer.playcanvas.com/content/en/tutorials/importing-first-model-and-animation.md

 ![][material-pick-texture-image]

 Fantastic!
-We now have a fully textured model in the scene, ready to be animated
+We now have a fully textured model in the scene, ready to be animated.

 ## Importing the animation FBX